Curb feeler

-Curb feelers or curb finders are springs or wires installed on a vehicle which act as "whiskers" to alert drivers when they are at the right distance from the curb while parking.
+Curb feelers or curb finders are springs or wires installed on a vehicle that act as "whiskers" to alert drivers when they are at the right distance from the curb while parking.

 The devices are fitted low on the body, close to the wheels.
-As the vehicle approaches the curb, the protruding feelers scrape against the curb, making a noise and alerting the driver in time to avoid damaging the wheels or hubcaps.
+As the vehicle approaches the curb, the protruding feelers scrape against the curb, making a noise and alerting the driver in order to avoid damaging the wheels or hubcaps.
 The feelers are manufactured to be flexible and do not break easily.

 Hotrods

 Curb feelers are still used on some hot rods when a 1950s look is wanted.
 They are especially popular for cars with whitewall tires, which are easily marred when scraped against the curb.
 Sometimes curb feelers are found only on the passenger side of the car, since that is most commonly near the curb when parking.
 Sometimes they are added only next to the front wheels.
 Some curb feelers have a single wire or spring, while others have two to increase the area that can be protected.
 Any particular car may have just one curb feeler installed (as on the pictures) or more if attached near the front and rear, as well as on both sides of the vehicle.